TBI issues Endangered Child Alert for 9-year-old girl

 NASHVILLE, Tenn.
 (WKRN) — Tennessee Bureau of Investigation has issued an Endangered Child Alert for a missing 9-year-old girl from Meigs County in southeast Tennessee.

-According to the TBI, Danica Ashley Smith was last seen Sunday and may be with her non-custodial father Daniel Ingle.
-Ingle is wanted by Meigs County Sheriff’s Office for kidnapping.
+According to the TBI, Danica Ashley Ingle was last seen Sunday and maybe with her non-custodial father Daniel Ingle.
+Daniel Ingle is wanted by Meigs County Sheriff’s Office for kidnapping.

 If you have any information that may aid investigators, call Meigs County Sheriff’s Office at (423) 334-5268 or call 1 (800) TBI-FIND.

-Note: EDITORS NOTE: The TBI previously released the missing girl’s name as Danica Ashley Smith, this article has been edited to reflect the child’s actual last name of Ingle.